Trump threatens ‘to go in and kill’ Hamas in Gaza over internal clashes

 The truce has largely held since coming into effect on Saturday.
 But Israel has repeatedly violated the agreement, killing Palestinians daily under the justification that they approached areas under the control of the Israeli military, which are not clearly marked.

-Israel has also threatened to restrict humanitarian aid to Gaza while refusing to open the Rafah crossing between the Palestinian enclave and Egypt to facilitate the movement of people in and out of the territory.
+Israeli has also threatened to once again restrict humanitarian aid to Gaza, accusing Hamas of failing to return all the bodies of the captives it held.
+And it has refused to open the Rafah crossing between the Palestinian enclave and Egypt, to facilitate movement in and out of the territory.

-Trump has hailed the ceasefire as the dawn of “a new Middle East”, but his latest casts doubt on the sustainability of the truce, amid continuing Israeli occupation and unclarity over the future governance of Gaza.
+Trump has hailed the ceasefire as the dawn of “a new Middle East”, but his latest threat casts doubt on the sustainability of the truce, amid continuing Israeli occupation and a lack of clarity over the future governance of Gaza.